BerkeleyAutomation/CloudRobotics_tutorial/README.md

 CTRL-C kills the local instance (e.g., listener) the first time and then the cloud instance the second time.

-## PART 2: SAM with FogROS2 (5 Min)
+## (Bonus) SAM with FogROS2 (5 Min)
-Next we will show FogROS2 used to run a cloud instance with [Segment Anything Model](https://github.com/facebookresearch/segment-anything) (SAM).
+This is a bonus part to run a cloud instance with [Segment Anything Model](https://github.com/facebookresearch/segment-anything) (SAM).
+Do it only if you are assigned with a physical cloudgripper.

 Like in **Part 1**, we have created  `sam_server.py`  and `sam_client.py` which you can look at in the `tutorial_workspace/fogros2_tutorial` folder.
 We will be running these nodes using two launch files: `sam.aws.launch.py`, which are provided in the `tutorial_workspace/launch` folder in the repository.